PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image20.png"  style="width:40%" />

-### Copy CSV files from this repository into the file system of your Fabric Lakehouse
+### Copy CSV files into the lakehiuse file system for the bronze zone

 Now you will execute the Python code from this workbook to populate the lakehouse with data.
 You will execute the Python code in each of the